OrdnanceSurvey/OS-Open-Roads-stylesheets/ESRI Shapefile stylesheets/ESRI stylesheets (LYR)/README.md

 **5.**  Your Table of Contents should now look like this.
 This is the recommended layer order:

   ![Screenshot](https://github.com/OrdnanceSurvey/OS-Open-Roads-stylesheets/raw/master/ESRI%20Shapefile%20stylesheets/ESRI%20stylesheets%20(LYR)/images/OS_Open_Roads_layer_order.png "Recommended layer order for OS Open Roads")

+The roadlink-1 style is a simple overview style with roads styled based on the 'class' attribute (e.g. A Road, B Road, Unclassified etc.).
+The roadlink-2 style uses more attributes to determine the road style.
+Roads are styled based on the road 'function', whether it is a 'primary' road and the 'formOfWay' (e.g. A Road, Primary, Dual Carriageway).
+The user can select which of these two road styles to use dependent on their use case.

 We recommend viewing the map between **1:250** and **1:100,000** for maximum legibility